markszabo/PostQ/README.md

 3. Rename `sqlconfig.php_example` to `sqlconfig.php`.
 4. Open `/install.php` in browser.
 This will create the necessary database tables.
 5. Open `index.html` and use the application.
 6. E-mail verification can be enabled editing file `mail_config.php`.
-Remeber to configure PHP mail() function to be able to send e-maisl from your server.
+Remeber to configure PHP mail() function to be able to send e-mails from your server.

 ## Attack model